-"Even before we were brought up, women have her chores and we have our chores.
-That was apart it is now close.
+"Before, women have their chores and we have our chores.
+They were apart but now they are close.
 We were very far apart.
-It is just because of this school and the food that the mother who make final decision on this.
+[With this] school and the food, now the mother makes final decision on this.
 Buying livestock and where livestock will go, a woman will not know where the livestock will go.
-This little is just because they're in town and they know how to operate small business, it's just that brought us together now.
-If it were not this training these women could not even come that far,"
+But because they're in town and they know how to operate small business, that has brought us together now.
+If it were not for this training these women could not even come that far."